Free inflight Wi-Fi

 Our super-modern Airbus 320neo jets are flying to Australia, the Pacific Islands and sometimes domestically in New Zealand.
 That means you can sit back and enjoy free Inflight Wi-Fi when you fly with us internationally or within New Zealand.

 Plane by plane, we're extending the Wi-Fi technology to more of our fleet.
-Four of our 787s are now Wi-Fi enabled with more aircraft being fitted out throughout 2022 and 2023, making it easier than ever to stay connected.
+We're pleased to announce all of the recently returned 777's and Neos are now fully Wi-Fi enabled, as well as majority of the 787's.
+More aircraft will continue to be fitted out throughout 2023, making it easier than ever to stay connected.

 Does your flight have Inflight Wi-Fi?

 To see if Wi-Fi is available on your flight, download the Air NZ app and check for the Wi-Fi icon next to your flight in your app.
 The Wi-Fi icon next to your flight will only show if Inflight Wi-Fi is available.
 Please check again on the day of your flight as we may have had to make a late aircraft change.

 How to connect in the sky